fbpx

 print (responses[key])

-The chatbot picked the greeting from the first user input (‘Hi’) and responded according to the matched intent.
-The same happened when it located the word (‘time’) in the second user input.
-The third user input (‘How can I open a bank account’) didn’t have any keywords that present in Bankbot’s database and so it went to its fallback intent.
+The third user input (‘How can I open a bank account’) didn’t have any keywords that were present in Bankbot’s database so it went to its fallback intent.

-AI-based Chatbots are a much more practical solution for real-world scenarios.
-In the next blog in the series, we’ll be looking at how to build a simple AI-based Chatbot in Python.
+In the next blog in the series, we’ll learn how to build a simple AI-based Chatbot in Python.

-Do you want to learn more about machine learning and it’s applications?
+Do you want to learn more about machine learning and its applications?
 Check out Data Science Dojo’s online data science certificate program!

 A regular expression is a sequence of characters that specifies a search pattern in a text.
 Learn more about Its common uses in this regex 101 guide.

-What is a regular expression?
+What is a Regular Expression?

 A regular expression, or regex for short, is perhaps the most common thing that every data scientist must deal with multiple times in their career, and the frustration is natural because, at a vast majority of universities, this skill is not taught unless you have taken some hard-core Computer Science theory course.
-Even at times, trying to solve a problem using regular expression can cause multiple issues, which is summed beautifully in this meme:

 regular expressions meme, Data Science Humor